dhcsousa/pl8catch/README.md

 Pl8Catch is a comprehensive license plate recognition system designed to detect vehicles, extract license plate information, and provide a user-friendly interface for tracking and managing license plates.

+This repository serves as a compact, reproducible example of how to build a complete license plate recognition system.
+It includes training a YOLO model for license plate recognition, a FastAPI backend to serve the trained model and run inference, and a lightweight Streamlit frontend for demo purposes.
+The training process is tracked with MLflow (code, params and metrics), so you can run the provided training script and achieve similar results.
+If the dataset isn’t present locally, it’s downloaded automatically from Roboflow when you supply the required environment variables (at minimum `ROBOFLOW_API_KEY`).

 ## Features

 - **YOLO Integration**: Utilizes YOLOv12 for efficient and accurate vehicle and license plate detection.